Sexism: Earnings gap

-The gender pay gap has been attributed to differences in personal and workplace characteristics between men and women (such as education, hours worked and occupation), innate behavioral and biological differences between men and women and discrimination in the labor market (such as gender stereotypes and customer and employer bias).
-Women take significantly more time off to raise children than men.
-In certain countries such as South Korea, it has also been a long-established practice to lay-off female employees upon marriage.
-A study by Professor Linda C. Babcock in her book Women Don't Ask shows that men are eight times more likely to ask for a pay raise, suggesting that pay inequality may be partly a result of behavioral differences between the sexes.
-However, studies generally find that a portion of the gender pay gap remains unexplained after accounting for factors assumed to influence earnings; the unexplained portion of the wage gap is attributed to gender discrimination.

 Estimates of the discriminatory component of the gender pay gap vary.
 The OECD estimated that approximately 30% of the gender pay gap across OECD countries is because of discrimination.
 Australian research shows that discrimination accounts for approximately 60% of the wage differential between men and women.
 Studies examining the gender pay gap in the United States show that a much of the wage differential remains unexplained, after controlling for factors affecting pay.
 One study of college graduates found that the portion of the pay gap unexplained after all other factors are taken into account is five percent one year after graduating and 12% a decade after graduation.
 A study by the American Association of University Women found that women graduates in the United States are paid less than men doing the same work and majoring in the same field.